MCH Best. NPM 2: Low-Risk Cesarean Delivery

 Approach.
-Support the development of a community-based childbirth education class series.
+Support the delivery of a community-based childbirth education class series.

 Overview.
-Attending prenatal education classes has been associated with higher rates of vaginal deliveries among women in the study sample.1
+Attending prenatal education classes has been associated with higher rates of vaginal deliveries among women in more than one study sample group.1

 Outcome.
-Reduction of primary cesarean delivery rates among nulliparous women.
+Percent of women who participated in a community-based childbirth education class and deliveried vaginally.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Sample ESMs.
-Using the approach “Support the development of a community-based childbirth education class series,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Support pregnant women'sparticipation in community-based childbirth education classes,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework:

 Examples from the Field:

 - WV is implementing training for maternity care providers on the Lamaze International Evidence-Based Labor Support workshop series.

 - KY provides outreach (data reports, presentations, TA) to professionals and the public.